 The above map shows a layout of the beaches in Split, divided in three main areas.
 In the Western part of the Split port there are less frequented and less crowded beaches located on both sides of Marjan hill, the symbol of Split.

 In the Eastern part of the Split harbor, there are located some of the most beautiful urban sandy beaches, starting from the most popular, Bacvice beach with shallow waters.
 Check it out below to get in the mood of visiting it ASAP:

 And here’s a short map screenshot to show you the nearby area:

 Strolling away from Bacvice beach, just 5 minutes away (walking!), you will find more beaches like Ovcice beach, a small pebble beach with a playground for children.

 Walk for 5 more minutes and there is another sandy beach named Firule, a popular family friendly sandy beach with shallow sea.

 Because of its fine sand and natural shelter, Firule has always been popular among families with younger children – so if you visit with your kids, they’ll most likely make some friends there too!

-Going South-East from Bacvice beach, following the D8 road (also called Jadranska magistrala – the Adriatic coastal road), on an area of around 10 kilometers, there are numerous beaches (sandy, gravel, rocky) which extend one after another all the way to the Podstrana Riviera (more about this below).
+Going South-East from Bacvice beach, following the D8 road (also called Jadranska magistrala – the Adriatic coastal road), on an area of around 10 kilometers, there are numerous beaches (sandy, gravel, rocky) which extend one after another all the way to the Podstrana Riviera (more about this down below in the article).